NievasGustavo/Manager-Task/README.md

 ## Description 📃

 The project is to create a task management system using Python.
 The system must allow users to create, modify, delete and list tasks.
-In addition, the system should allow users to mark a task as in progress or done.
+In addition, it allows users to mark a task as in progress or completed.

 idea link: https://roadmap.sh/projects/task-tracker